mrnossiom/declarative-api/README.md

 ## Generation process

-Files are process this way:
+Files are processed this way:

 1. They are first tokenized into [`lexer::poor::Token`]s that are deeply connected to source
 2. These are next enriched (see [`lexer::rich::Enricher`]) to crate independent [`lexer::rich::Token`]s